 I know.
 Weird!
-I thought nothing of it and continued to workout, but the feeling didn’t go.
+I thought nothing of it and continued my workout, but the feeling didn’t go.
 It kept coming in waves.
 It was that feeling you get just before you orgasm.
 That pulse of pleasure that consumes and lingers in your veins.
 That pre-orgasmic state your body teases you with.

-It wasn’t until the next day when I jumped on the treadmill and it happened again that I thought I better look into it.
-I wasn’t sure if I was just a horny mess or if there was something going on with my body that wasn’t right… Even if it did feel good.
+It wasn’t until the next day when I jumped on the treadmill, and it happened again that I thought I better look into it.
+I wasn’t sure if I was just a horny mess or if something was going on with my body that wasn’t right, even if it did feel good.

 Did your forehead just crinkle in confusion?

-Others suggest that because people who do core-focused exercises report coregasms more than people who do other forms of exercise, it must be something to do with the deep abdominal and pelvic-floor muscles.
-But like I said, no one knows exactly what causes them, and there is still much debate on the subject.
+Others suggest that because people who do core-focused exercise report coregasms more than people who do other forms of exercise, it must be something to do with the deep abdominal and pelvic floor muscles.
+But, as I said, no one knows exactly what causes them, and there is still much debate on the subject.